samuelgoto/proposal-block-params/README.md

 DocScript
 =========

-An exploration of a [DSL](https://medium.com/@daveford/80-of-my-coding-is-doing-this-or-why-templates-are-dead-b640fc149e22) for Javascript designed to manipulate the DOM.
+This is an early exploration of an extension to the JS language to enable a [DSL](https://medium.com/@daveford/80-of-my-coding-is-doing-this-or-why-templates-are-dead-b640fc149e22) designed to manipulate the DOM.

-The syntax is largely inspired by [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html), [JFX](https://en.wikipedia.org/wiki/JavaFX_Script), [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) and [JSON-ish](http://blog.sgo.to/2015/09/json-ish.html) and application is largely inspired by [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) (i.e. templating language to build HTML components).
+The syntax is largely inspired by [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html) (i.e. they look ilke {}-trees rather than XML) and the application is largely inspired by [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) (i.e. templating language to build HTML components).

 This is currently prototyped as a transpiler.